besttime-app/BestTime-Documentation/source/includes/_introduction.md

     - List of all busy hours per day.
 - Quiet hours
     - List of all quiet hours per day.

-Platinum features:

-- Live analysis
-    - How much more or less busy is this business now (live) compared to the historical average for this hour and day.
-- Raw week, day, and hour busyness percentage data.
+- Raw hour busyness percentage data for every day of the week.

 ### Relative numbers